Veman-Mendu/Deep-Reinforcement-Learning/README.md

 ![Image](Figure_4.png)

 I believe that in episode by episode training method the model is trying to become more and more perfect and is being overfitted for the data given.
 Hence we see a continous rise and fall of reward collected.
-But, this measure on Cart Pole is not a accurate measure.
+But, this measure on Cart Pole is not an accurate measure.